There are THREE CHOICES to improve credit reports, identity theft, and consumer information:

 If the DIY tips don’t work and you’re still battling bad credit reports, it’s possible that you may have something negative or incorrect on your personal credit report.

 Late payments, loan defaults, medical bills, high credit card balances and court judgments may have damaged your credit over time.
-It’s important to repair your credit and ensure that correct information is included on your credit report.
+It’s important to repair your credit and ensure that there is correct information on your credit report.

 Any inaccuracies on your report reflect badly upon you, especially when you wish to make a major purchase.
 While it’s possible to repair your credit history on your own, it can sometimes be preferable to work with a credit repair service in order to clean up your credit record.